 Hello, my name is Scott Ichikawa.
-I am a UX Design Director and HCI+Design Lecturer at the University of Washington with over 20 years of professional experience making unique and thoughtful products & services.
+I am a UX Design Director and HCI+Design Associate Teaching Professor at the University of Washington with over 20 years of professional experience making unique and thoughtful products & services.
 I am passionate about building collaborative purpose-led teams of designers (UX+visual+ID), strategists, researchers, and software engineers through all phases of the design process.

 My curiosity for understanding complex systems has led me to work in a variety of industries and collaborate/partner with a broad range of clients.
 Learn more about me and some of my collaborations below.